Volobe Hydroelectric Power Station: Overview

 The consortium that is developing the power station will also build the high voltage evacuation power line that will transmit the energy from this power plant to a point where the energy will enter the national electricity grid.
 In addition, access roads and other infrastructure will be constructed for the neighboring communities.

 Developers

 The consortium that owns the power station and is developing it has four shareholder companies as illustrated in the table below.
 They formed a special purpose vehicle company (SPV) to own, design, build, finance, operate and maintain the power station.
 The SPV company is called Compagnie Générale d'Hydroélectricité de Volobe (CGHV) (English: General Hydroelectricity Company of Volobe).

 Construction costs and funding

 It is estimated that construction will cost approximately €350 million (approx. US$372 million), funded by loans and equity.

 Other considerations

 The energy generated at this station will supply an estimated 360,000 Madagascan households, with about 2 million inhabitants.
 During the construction phase, an estimated 1,000 jobs are expected to be created.
 This power station will increase the population of Madagascar that is connected to grid electricity and propel the country towards the goal of 70 percent nation electrification by 2030.

+In June 2023, the Compagnie générale d'hydroélectricité de Volobe (CGHV), which owns the power station signed a 35-year power purchase agreement with Jiro sy rano Malagasy (Jirama), the electricity public utility company of Madagascar.